-There are other ways of getting around in the country and I have described them here, but the best decision by far would be to discover New Zealand by car on a road trip.
+There are other ways of getting around the country and I have described them here, but the best decision by far would be to discover New Zealand by car on a road trip.

 Renting a car comes with one important advantage – you can pick a hotel outside the city that would suit your budget.
-The hotels are usually just charming and you won’t need to worry about the transportation.
+The hotels are usually just as charming and you won’t need to worry about transportation.

 - 1. In New Zealand you have to drive on the left

 - 2. Make sure to translate your driving license to English

 - 3. Book your car well in advance